Stress

 Book a FREE Discovery Call

-During a hypnotherapy session you will identify your specific stress triggers, eliminating and managing them.
+You will identify your specific stress triggers, learning how to manage and eliminate them.

-Through practical exercises, including creating a Stress Inventory, you will learn how to replace stressful thoughts with more constructive ones, empowering you to live more positively and putting you in a better position to spot stress warning signs more quickly.
+You will learn about stress inside and out, putting you in a better position to spot stress warning signs more quickly.

-Reviewing and revisiting stressful memories whilst under hypnosis will enable you to re-code a new stress response.
+You will review and revisit stressful memories enabling you to re-code a new stress response.

-Age progression and future mapping will enable you to consolidate a new stress response.
+You will experience age progression and future mapping enabling you to consolidate your new stress response.

-Direct suggestions leverage your neuroplasticity and encourage the formation of new neural pathways which is vital for long-lasting change.
+You will receive direct suggestions, leveraging your neuroplasticity and encouraging the formation of new neural pathways which is vital for long-lasting change.

 Book a FREE Discovery Call